denefoster/ramrod.nz/content/bike/new-tires.md

 Straight enough for buckets !

 Doesn't even bind up when tightening the rear axle.
 Improvement!
+Now we're running a 3.50 with a 120/60R17 (rather than 2.50 with 100/80R17).

 ![new rear setup]({photo}new-slicks/IMG_0013.jpg)